rustielin/2burgers/README.md

 ### Datasets: https://data.world/hack-into-it/hackathon-datasets

 ## Create a habit forming solution that helps this targeted customer make good financial decisions around saving for a big reward and/or avoiding debt.

+### Expectations

+* Working app using any technology
+* Addresses the problem we are trying to solve
+* Draws insights from the provided datasets by data.world
+* Project uploaded on a github repo